tcheng/Sublime-Text-2-Settings/Packages/Nodejs/Readme.md

 *Windows*

-    `git clone git://github.com/tanepiper/SublimeText-Nodejs.git "%APPDATA%\Sublime Text 2\Packages\Nodejs"`
+    `git clone https://github.com/tanepiper/SublimeText-Nodejs "%APPDATA%\Sublime Text 2\Packages\Nodejs"`

 Build Systems
 -------------
 PLEASE NOTE: The build system will be refactored to provide different nodejs build systems (such as jake)

-If you have a JavaScript file open, by selecting selecting `Tools -> Build Systems -> Nodejs` and then hitting Ctrl + B, you will activate the node build system on your file and node will try to run it.
+If you have a JavaScript file open, by selecting `Tools -> Build Systems -> Nodejs` and then hitting Ctrl + B, you will activate the node build system on your file and node will try to run it.
 You may need to add a `path` variable to the settings object for this if your node executable is not found